Somatic Experiencing® Professional Training

 The Somatic Experiencing® Professional Training is delivered in three progressive levels, allowing skills and understanding to develop gradually over time.
 Each level combines theory, experiential learning, and guided practice, supporting both professional application and practitioner capacity.
 The Somatic Experiencing® Professional Training follows a structured, sequential curriculum designed to support gradual learning and integration over time.

-• The full training consists of six-day modules delivered over three years
+• The full training consists of six-day modules delivered over three years (12 days each year).

 • Modules are taken in sequence, allowing concepts and skills to build progressively